carlosivanr/intro_to_R/README.md

-Install Packages \\
+Install Packages
 One of the cool things about R is that you can modify its functionality to streamline some of the tasks that can be tedious or to gain functionality.
 This is accomplished by installing packages.

 - Open RStudio
 - Click on the "Console" tab in the left hand pane of RStudio
 - To install packages, use the `install.packages()` function.
 This function takes the name of the package to be installed encased in single or double quotes as its input argument.
+The following commands can be copy-pasted into an RStudio Console
  ```{r}
  install.packages("tidyverse")
  install.packages("rstatix")